-When the test setup is installed for the first time, the microphone in the artificial ear, the artificial mouth and the speech coder in the CMU have to be calibrated (see "Calibration Routines").
-In this case, the message requesting a call setup to the mobile phone under test can be skipped with CONT.
+During the initial installation of the test setup, the microphone in the artificial ear and the artificial mouth have to be calibrated (see "Calibration Routines" on page).
+In this case the message requesting a call setup to the test mobile can be skipped with CONT.

-To select the individual measurements, the softkeys F5 to F12 with abbreviations for the measurement names are displayed.
+To select the individual measurements, softkeys F5 to F12 with abbreviations for the measurement names are displayed.

-F5 F6 F7 F8 F9 F10 F11 F12 END SEND REC_NOM REC_MAX STMR ECHO_TCL STB_LOSS \rightarrow
+F5 F6 F7 F8 F9 F10 F11 F12 END SEND RECEIVE STMR LSTR ECHO STAB-MRG $\rightarrow$

-Clicking a key starts the associated test routine.
-Since there are more selection items than softkeys, the next set of softkey definitions is called with the F12 key.
+A click on the respective key starts the test routine.
+Since there are more selection items than softkeys, the next set of softkey definitions are called with F12.

-F5 F6 F7 F8 F9 F10 F11 F12 4 DIST_SND DIST_REC IDLE_SND IDLE_REC AMB_NOI \rightarrow
+F5 F6 F7 F8 F9 F10 F11 F12 ← DIST_SND DIST_REC IDLE_SND IDLE_REC $\rightarrow$